 You can drop a course before the regular drop deadline or the late drop deadline, with certain requirements and restrictions.
-Note that if you plan to drop your only course or all of your courses for a semester, you will need to withdraw from the semester.
+Note that if you plan to drop your only course or all your courses for a semester, you will need to withdraw from the semester.

 Course Drop Deadlines

 There are two course drop deadlines each semester: the regular drop deadline and the late drop deadline.
-There are academic and financial implications for dropping a course before each of these deadlines, and your adviser can help you consider how dropping a course may impact you.

 For standard semester-length courses, you can find these deadlines on the Academic Calendar.
 You can find the specific deadlines for your courses in LionPATH.